sumaiyanathani/credit-risk-classification/README.md

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.

      * This model had a balanced accuracy score of 0.95.
      * The precision score for the healthy loan category was 1.00 whereas the precision score for the high-risk loan category was 0.85
      * The recall score for the healthy loan category was 0.99 whereas the recall score for the high-risk loan category was 0.91

 * Machine Learning Model 2:
   * Description of Model 2 Accuracy, Precision, and Recall scores.

-     a.
-This model had a balanced accuracy score of 0.99.
+     * This model had a balanced accuracy score of 0.99.
-     b.
-The precision score for the healthy loan category was 1.00 whereas the precision score for the high-risk loan category was 0.84
+     * The precision score for the healthy loan category was 1.00 whereas the precision score for the high-risk loan category was 0.84
-     c.
-The recall score for the healthy loan category was 0.99 whereas the recall score for the high-risk loan category was 0.99
+     * The recall score for the healthy loan category was 0.99 whereas the recall score for the high-risk loan category was 0.99

 ## Summary